LordAshes/TaleSpire-StatMessagingPlugin/README.md

 rename) is likely to be erased.
 The Stat Messaging plugin has compensation for this and will detect such occurances and re-link the last known stat block information with the renamed character.

+## Diagnostic Mode

+When using Stat Messaging, you can toggle diagnostic mode on and off by pressing the coresponding keyboard shortcut (default Left Control + Period).
+When diagnostic mode is on, the full name and Stat Messaging keys will be displayed at the top of the screen.
+Diagnostic mode can be used when testing parent plugin to verify that the Stat Messaging keys were properly updated.

+## Diagnostic Dump

+When using Stat Messaging, you can dump the current selected mini's Stat Messages (keys and values) to the BepInEx console (and thus log)by using the coresponding keyboard shortcut (default Left Control + Comma).

+## Mini Reset

+If a mini's Stat Messages become corrupt for some reason (usually a plugin using invalid character with Stat Messaging) the mini's Stat Messages can be erased using the mini reset function triggered manually by the coresponding keyboard shortcut (default Left Control + R).